-Serving the community for over 110 years, the Library currently operates from an 85,000 square foot facility at 225 N. Oneida Street.
-Established under state law by the City of Appleton, the Library is governed by a nine-member citizen Board of Trustees.
+Serving the community for over 110 years, we currently operate from an 85,000 square foot facility at 225 N. Oneida Street.
+Established under state law by the City of Appleton, we are governed by a nine-member citizen Board of Trustees.

-The Appleton Public Library houses and serves as resource library for the Outagamie Waupaca Library System (OWLS), a federated system of sixteen member libraries.
-The Library shares an online catalog with over 50 other libraries in Northeast Wisconsin.
-Library card holders from any OWLSnet Library may request material from other libraries in the system.
-(OWLS and OWLSNet Member Libraries)
+We serve as the resource library for the Outagamie Waupaca Library System (OWLS), a federated system of sixteen member libraries.
+We share an online catalog with over 50 other libraries in Northeast Wisconsin.
+Library card holders from any OWLS library may request material from other libraries in the system.

-InfoSoup is the OWLSnet web catalog for public libraries in Northeast Wisconsin.
+InfoSoup is the online catalog for public libraries in Northeast Wisconsin.
 The catalog lists holdings of more than 1.7 million items and over 600,000 titles available to cardholders.
-From the catalog you can search for items, place holds, check your Library account, and more all from home.
+From the catalog you can search for items, place holds, check your account and more.
 Please read the InfoSoup help page for assistance in searching, placing holds, or renewing items.
-You can also sign up to receive email notices about holds, shortly-due, and overdue items.
+You can also sign up to receive email notices about holds, shortly-due and overdue items.

 Send a Question or Comment to Appleton Public Library.